Skip to contents

 • Verify issuer used in your provider is correct

-• In your OAuthProvider, set as many of the security options as possible; for instance, set jwks_host_issuer_match/jwks_host_allow_only (if your provider uses a different host for JWKS)
+• In your OAuthClient and OAuthProvider, set as many of the security options as your provider supports

 • Have your OAuthClient request the minimum scopes necessary; give your app registration only the permissions it needs